edwinm/T-Display-S3/README.md

-# Clock for Lilygo T-Display-S3
+# Bungee Clock for Lilygo T-Display-S3

 Clock using the Bungee font.